 We specialise in helping children and teens - and the people who support them.
 For nearly 15 years, Developing Minds Psychology and Education (previously Innovate Psychology) has cared for, supported and worked with thousands of South Australian children and young people.
+We work with children ranging from the age of 3 through to 17.
 We are fully qualified child psychologists and work with children and teens, and then depending on their age, also with their parents.
 If appropriate we also work with schools and other supports.
 We have two clinics in Adelaide (city and south).

 Here are some of the problems that we help children and teens and their families with:

 + Childhood Anxiety.
 Adolescent Stress and Adolescent Anxiety.

 Anxiety in kids and teens is one of the most common presentations for our child psychologists.
 Worry about change, social situations, getting sick, getting anxious, coping with school, being separated from parents (separation anxiety), going to school, thinking about death and injury are all very common for many children and teens.
 Our psychologists provide counselling for kids and teens to manage stress, help them feel calmer, stop avoiding situations and act in confident ways.

 + Teenager Depression.
 Adolescent Depression.
 Sadness in Children

 Some children and teens go through times when they cry a lot, don't want to do anything, "drop out of life" and question themselves and the world.
 Our psychologists work with teens and kids to help them re-engage with life, get more motivated and act in more positive ways.

 + Study and Organisational/School Skills for Children and Teens